CosmosShadow/GeneralAgent/README.md

 * GeneralAgent support serialization, include python state.
 * Build-in interpreters: Python, AppleScript, Shell, File, Plan, Retrieve Embedding etc.
-* Dynamic UI: Agent can create dynamic ui to user who can use.
 * Agent Builder: Create agents using natural language and use them immediately, without coding.
+* Self-Control & Stack Memory: GeneralAgent can control itself and has a stack memory.
+* Function Search and Use: search from thousands of functions and use them.
 * [AthenaAgent](https://github.com/sigworld/AthenaAgent) is a TypeScript port of GeneralAgent.
-* Self-Control: Agent can do complex tasks with it, such as long novel writing, etc.
-* Stack Memory
-* Function Search and Call

 ## Architecture